Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     4. Organizes setup chunks sensibly

         -   [x] Objective attempt

         -   [ ] Objective met

         -   Grader comments: load all packages in setup chunk(s), not throughout the document; set preferences/options/defaults in at least 1 chunk

+        -   Done, chunk 1 for packages and chunk 2 for data cleaning

 24. Render publication-quality tables, figures, and images from code chunks